IdeaBlade/zza.data/README.md

 It wouldn't be any fun if they also mapped one-for-one to Mongo collections.
 So they don't.
 Each `Order` is a document with a collection of `OrderItem`s which, in turn, each have a collection of `OrderItemOption`s.
 Naturally some of the data are denormalized; for example, you'll find the customer name repeated in each order.
 The `Order` document is optimized for the application's checkout screen and to tell the kitchen staff how to fill your order.

 ## Get the data ##
 Launch *index.html* in a browser and click one of the generator buttons to produce the JSON or T-SQL script for the Zza database.
 The output appears in a scrollable box on screen.
-Click the [Select all] button and copy the output; paste it whereever it's useful to you.
+Click the [Select all] button and copy the output; paste it wherever it's useful to you.

 For example, you could paste the JSON output into a new JavaScript file in your project and use that as the basis for mock data objects while you're developing your front-end.

 You could run the "T-SQL" generator, open SQL Server Management Studio (SMS), open a new query window, paste, and execute.
 It should produce a SQL Server database for you.
 You'll also find a recent generation of the T-SQL script in the *output* folder as "ZzaDatabaseGen.sql"; you can just play that SQL script in Visual Studio or in SQL SMS.

 The mongo generator is a little different.
 It requires node.js.
 Assuming you have node and MongoDb installed, you fire up your MongoDb server and then run "mongoGen.js" in node.
 That will (re)create a "Zza" database.

+Or you could extract "ZzaMongDb.zip" (located in the *output* folder) into your MongoDb data folder.

 ## Images ##
 You want pictures in your app, right?
 We've got `Product` pictures of pizzas, salads and beverages in the *images* folder.
 Feel free to contribute better ones (the beverages are all the same at the moment).